Home Sales in the Florida Keys - Market Report (May 2015 Update)

 Florida Keys Home Sales Increasing through May

-The number of residential home sales in the Upper Keys in the first eight months of 2014 total 503.
-In 2013, the number of residential sales total 501.
-So the number of sales has been the same.
-This can be seen graphically on the PDF at the bottom of this page titled "Number of Sales 2008 through August 2014 (6 Month Rolling Average)"
+The number of residential home sales in the Upper Keys in the first five months of 2015 total 359.
+In 2014, the number of residential sales total 302.
+So the number of sales has increased 19%.
+This can be seen graphically on the PDF at the bottom of this page titled "Number of Sales 2008 through May 2015 - (coming soon) (6 Month Rolling Average)"

 Home Prices are Increasing in the Florida Keys